StephVergil/Examining-an-Open-Source-Honeypot/README.md

 - Sending text alerts using the Correlator tool, which links separate security events to detect attack patterns

 OpenCanary provides administrators with an effective early-warning system against potential intrusions.

+---

+### Disclaimer
+This project was conducted in a controlled environment.
+Unauthorized use of these techniques or tools outside such an environment may violate ethical guidelines and legal regulations.